 Most likely made by Roger Rossmeisl, Pics soon...

 This is the model that is basically the 'father' of the Rickenbacker Jazz-bo.
 These are awesome guitars, and they have a crisp/full sound.
-This one is most likely a 60's version (finished in 1963, built earler based on the wood grain), with the guild HW being non-standard, as well as the odd pickguard, the heel script, and the headstock inlay.
+This one is most likely a 60's version (finished in 1963, built earlier based on the wood grain and other features), with the gold HW being non-standard, as well as the odd pick guard, the heel script, and the headstock inlay.
 This was formerly owned by Randy Bachman of BTO fame.

 More info from the Web: